adam01051/mini---games/README.md

-This is a personal project  where  you have to register in order to  access  the mini games
+This is a personal project  where  you have to register in order to  access  the APP gallery

 There is a registration page  that was done with  google auth  and bycrpt   for authorithation data will be  stores in postgres database

-register->  menu page ->  select_game
+register->  menu page ->  select app/game

 **Set up**
 you need to  install all  node modules  with npm i